zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 To Do
 General:
-    May want to improve readability with a new font the website on mobile isn't quite how I'd like it.
+    May want to improve readability with a new font DONE the website on mobile isn't quite how I'd like it.
 I'll have to fix it in the future.
+Home Page:
+    redesign?
 Race Pages:
+    Double check Race content (Drow, Dragonborn)
+Class Pages:
     Add content to other pages.
-(Currently only Dwarf is populated) Class Pages:
-    Add content to other pages.
 (Currently only Barbarian is populated) Spells Page:
     Add rest of spells.
-    turn into array and use string interpolation
 Feats Page:
-    Add content (this will look like the Spells page, but with no filter) turn into array and use string interpolation
-Level Up Pages:
+    Add content (this will look like the Spells page, but with no filter) Level Up Pages:
-    Add content (this may take some time.)
+    Add content (Currently only Barbarian is populated) redesign?
 Stretch Goal:
     If time permits, add a system to save character information on this website.
     This will require some backend knowledge.